A Series on the

 And the light around me will be night,"

 Even the darkness is not dark to You,

-For the word of God is living and active and sharper than any two-edged sword, and piercing
+For the word of God is living and active, and sharper than any two-edged sword, even penetrating as far as

 2. Grudem W, Systematic Theology, Grand Rapids: Zondervan Publishing House, (2000).